graygoos/reverse-audio-legal/terms_of_use.md

 Reverse Audio is a mobile application that allows users to:
 - Record audio using their device's microphone
-- Play audio in reverse
+- Play audio normally or in reverse
-- Apply various voice effects
+- Apply voice effects (e.g., echo, robot, chipmunk, distortion, deep voice, fairy, mermaid, alien, klingon, borg)
-- Share audio recordings
+- Adjust playback rate and pitch shift (premium feature)
-- Import audio files from their device
+- Import and load external audio files
+- Share processed audio recordings
+- Limit free users to 10 recordings per day

 ## 3. User Accounts and Subscriptions

 ### 3.1 Free Version
-The App offers a free version with limited daily usage (up to 10 recordings per day) and access to basic features.
+The App offers a free version with limited daily usage (up to 10 recordings per day), basic voice effects (e.g., clear), and no access to premium effects or pitch shift.

 ### 3.2 Premium Subscription
 Premium features include:
 - Unlimited daily recordings
-- Access to all voice effects
+- Access to all voice effects (e.g., chipmunk, robot, echo, distortion, deep voice, fairy, mermaid, alien, klingon, borg)
-- Advanced audio controls (pitch adjustment)
+- Pitch shift adjustment
-- Ad-free experience
+- Ad-free experience (if applicable)
-- HD quality exports

 ### 3.3 Subscription Terms
+- Subscriptions are managed via RevenueCat and processed through Apple's App Store
 - Subscriptions are auto-renewable
 - Payment will be charged to your iTunes Account upon confirmation of purchase
 - Subscriptions automatically renew unless auto-renew is turned off at least 24 hours before the end of the current period
 - Your account will be charged for renewal within 24 hours prior to the end of the current period
 - You can manage your subscriptions and turn off auto-renewal in your Account Settings after purchase
+- Restore purchases is available through the App's menu

 ## 4. User Conduct

 You agree not to:
 - Use the App for any unlawful purpose
-- Record conversations without proper consent
+- Record conversations without proper consent where required by law
 - Create or distribute content that is offensive, defamatory, or violates others' rights
 - Attempt to reverse engineer, hack, or compromise the App's security
 - Use the App to harass, threaten, or harm others
+- Exceed daily limits for free users through unauthorized means

 ## 5. Content and Intellectual Property

 ### 5.1 User Content
-- You retain ownership of audio recordings you create using the App
+- You retain ownership of audio recordings you create or import using the App
-- You are responsible for ensuring you have the right to record and share any content
+- You are responsible for ensuring you have the right to record, process, and share any content
-- You grant us a limited license to process your recordings as necessary to provide the service
+- You grant us a limited license to process your recordings on-device as necessary to provide the service (e.g., reversing, applying effects)

 ### 5.2 App Content
-- The App and its original content, features, and functionality are owned by us
+- The App and its original content, features, and functionality (including voice effect algorithms) are owned by us
 - The App is protected by copyright, trademark, and other laws

 ## 6. Privacy and Data

 Your privacy is important to us.
-Please review our Privacy Policy to understand how we collect, use, and protect your information.
+Please review our Privacy Policy to understand how we collect, use, and protect your information, including through TelemetryDeck for analytics and RevenueCat for subscriptions.

 ## 7. Disclaimers